 Those who do not have or do not obtain coverage will pay a tax penalty.
 The amount of the penalty for an individual is phasing in as follows:

 You may be exempt from paying the penalty for not having coverage if you have a financial hardship, religious objection, belong to a Health Care Sharing Ministry, or if it would cost more than 8% of your income to purchase coverage.
 For more information on the Health Coverage Requirement, click here.

 Essential Health Benefits

-The ACA ensures that, as of January 1, 2014, new health plans offered in the individual and small group markets, both inside and outside of the Health Insurance Marketplace, offer a comprehensive package of items and services, known as essential health benefits.
+The ACA ensures that health plans offered in the individual and small group markets, both inside and outside of the Health Insurance Marketplace, offer a comprehensive package of items and services, known as essential health benefits.
 Essential health benefits must include items and services within at least the following ten categories: ambulatory patient services; emergency services; hospitalization; maternity and newborn care; mental health and substance use disorder services, including behavioral health treatment; prescription drugs; rehabilitative and habilitative services and devices; laboratory services; preventive and wellness services and chronic disease management; and pediatric services, including oral and vision care.

 Insurance policies must cover these benefits in order to be certified and offered in the Health Insurance Marketplace, and all Medicaid state plans must cover these services as well.
 For more information on Essential Health Benefits, click here.

 No Denial for People with an Illness or Chronic Condition

 No insurance company can turn you down, charge you more or impose a waiting period for coverage because you have a pre-existing medical condition.